c3c1l1a/Todo-list/README.md

 ### Install
-- Once you have the code navigate into the root folder and run `npm install` to get all dependecies required to run the linters checks and set up webpack!
+- Once you have the code navigate into the root folder and run `npm install` to get all dependecies required to run Unit tests, linters checks and set up webpack

+### Run Unit tests
+- Use the `npm test` command to run all the unit test

+### Run webpack live server
+- use `npm start` to open the app with webpacks live server

+### Build for deployment
+- use `npm run build` to build files for deployment and distribution

-### Run test 🧪
+### Run code lintes 🧪
 > Run the commands below in the terminal or `git bash`.
 - `npx hint .` : for the `html` codebase and use of best practices.
 - `npx stylelint "**/*.{css,scss}"` :  for the `css` codebase and use of best practices. you can add